celo-org/celo-monorepo/packages/docs/operations-manual/key-management/detailed.md

 Any Locked Gold Account key may optionally authorize an undesignated key as a vote signing key.
 Authorized vote signing keys can vote in validator elections and on-chain governance on behalf of the Locked Gold Account.

 Note that the vote signing key must first be used to generate a "proof-of-possession" indicating that key's willingness to be authorized as a signer on behalf of the Locked Gold Account.

+Authorized vote signing keys will only be used to send transactions and **can be stored on a Ledger hardware wallet**.

 ### Authorizing a Vote Signer